Create a Legacy

 As the gifts are considered permanent assets, all principle amounts will be retained with only the income generated from such fixed assets being available for distribution.
 Income from the Endowment Fund is distributed annually by the Swiss Church Planned Giving Committee with final approval from the Consistory.
 Historically, Endowment Fund resources have supported property acquisition debt, benevolent interests, innovative ministries, higher education and capital improvements.

-5 WAYS TO MAKE A
+CREATE A LEGACY: 5 WAYS TO MAKE A PERSONAL GIFT

 The simplest way to participate is to make a gift during your lifetime.
 There are tax advantages for such gifts.
 Some examples of these gifts are cash, securities, charitable gift annuities, and real estate property such as a house or land.